neuralmagic/sparseml/integrations/transformers/README.md

     optimizers=(optim, None), # This is what is new.
 )
 ```
 Finally, export the model.
-Its worth noting that you will have to create a sample batch which will be task dependent.
-The code shown below is specific for SQuAD style question answering
+It is worth noting that you will have to create a sample batch which will be task-dependent.
+The code shown below is specific for SQuAD-style Question Answering:
 ```python
 exporter = ModuleExporter(
     model, output_dir='onnx-export'